sensei-hacker/inavwiki/GPS-and-Compass-setup.md

  `Align_mag = default`
  `save`

-For example cw270flip, this value is to ADD manualy.
+For example CW270flip, this value is to ADD manually.
-For free Alignment, all three axis need to set manualy.
+For free Alignment, all three axis need to set manually.
-A sensor flip is always to realise over the pitch axis.
+A sensor flip is always to realize over the pitch axis.
 For example cw270flip: